wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 The HapSelect genetic algorithm (GA) attempts to identify a founder set that maximises the potential to recover favourable haplotypes across the selected haploblocks.

 Rather than optimising overall GEBV directly, the GA optimises the ability of the selected founder pool to produce highly favourable offspring combinations across genomic regions.
+This is the core idea behind "The Ultimate Genotype" presented in [Hayes et al., 2024](https://doi.org/10.1038/s41588-024-01942-0).
+While it is currently impossible to construct an ultimate genotype in practice, these tools still serve to maintain diversity while providing potential for long-term genetic gain in breeding programs.
+The package implements fitness functions for GA optimization for both localGEBV and haplotypes with different strategies (see package citation).

 The GA core algorithm relies on the following R package while the fitness, mutation, and crossover functions are custom designed in HapSelect: